Muhammednihalmp/Muhammednihalmp/README.md

 ---

 ## 🧠 About Me
-- 🎓 **3rd Year Diploma in Computer Engineering** @ Madin Polytechnic College, Kerala, India
+- 🎓 **Diploma in Computer Engineering** @ Ma’din College of Engineering and Management, Kerala, India
 - 🔭 Working on:
   - **ESP32-based hacking gadgets**
   - **Telegram bot automation for IoT & pentesting**